megaease/easeprobe/README.md

 - **Client**.
 Currently, support the following native client.
 Support the mTLS. ( refer to: [Native Client Probe Configuration](#37-native-client-probe-configuration) )
   - **MySQL**.
 Connect to the MySQL server and run the `SHOW STATUS` SQL.
   - **Redis**.
 Connect to the Redis server and run the `PING` command.
+  - **Memcache**.
+Connect to a Memcache server and run the `version` command or check based on key/value checks.
   - **MongoDB**.
 Connect to MongoDB server and just ping server.
   - **Kafka**.
 Connect to Kafka server and list all topics.
   - **PostgreSQL**.
 Connect to PostgreSQL server and run `SELECT 1` SQL.